Post-Apocalyptic Fiction

 My Time in the Sandbox

-I recently finished my own post-apocalyptic novel: What Once Was Home.
+I’ve published my own post-apocalyptic novel: What Once Was Home.
 The book starts out a few years in the future, and finds a teenager (Jace) having his world torn apart when an overwhelming alien force invades the Earth.
 The invasion itself is the catalyst of events, but it serves more to set the stage than to be the focus of the novel.
 In the years that follow, Jace becomes a leader in his community and must not only help to rebuild, but defend it from opposing factions.
 The story explores themes of community and solidarity contrasted with a “might makes right” antagonist.
 In addition to this, it delves into personal issues of loss, adaptability, and retaining one’s moral compass in the face of impossible decisions.

 You may also find this interesting: